smeans/pjxml/README.md

 to one object.
 The text and element contents of each element are stored in an array in the `content` property.
 Any attributes are in the `attributes` property.
 ## finding things
-The select function supports a very minimal XPath selection syntax.
+The `select()` method supports a very minimal XPath selection syntax.
 It returns an array of all elements that match the path given.
 If only one node matches, it returns a single node instead of an array.
-The `selectAll` method always returns an array.
+The `selectAll()` method always returns an array.

 The `//` operator matches recursively.